I teach in two capacities. First, at the Australian Writers’ Centre (AWC). More information here. Second, a music

 Part of Dark Mofo festival in Hobart.

 Presented at South by Southwest Festival in Austin, Texas.
 Class description here.

-Please contact me directly if you’d like to hear more about the class: email@example.com
+Please contact me directly if you’d like me to run the course for you or your organisation/festival: email@example.com

 “I learnt so many things and I liked that the day covered live music, CDs and interviews.
 I feel like it was a thorough look at how to best write for those different music industry areas.
 It was great to have the practical activities and class interaction.
 I liked the real-life examples and the subsequent discussion around use of words and structure.
 I am practising these points as I write my articles for our newsletters here.”